Translate

 Take Action

-Email your State Senator to urge them to oppose HB 348.
+Email Governor Ayotte to urge her to veto HB 348.

 Need help?
 Contact Martha McLeod (Vice President of Community Engagement) for help taking action or Judith Jones (Healthy Aging Policy Director) with policy questions.